Updated on November 14, 2022

 As indie game development continues to rise and more and more websites are built on the ASP.NET framework, experts predict there will be no shortage of career opportunities for C#-savvy developers.
 Whether you want to design websites, build desktop applications, or create addicting games, you won’t have a difficult time finding the perfect job that lists C# as a requirement for the position.

 The future of C# looks bright

 With a growing interest in learning C# and a foundation rooted deep within the Microsoft platform, the future looks bright for this particular programming language.
 Because of its popularity, versatility and existing creations, it’s safe to assume that Microsoft will give continual attention to keeping the language up to date and relevant.

-According to a recent Stack Overflow survey, programmers agree that C# is among the most loveable programming languages available today—right behind Python.
+According to a Stack Overflow survey from 2017, programmers rated C# is among the most loveable programming languages available today—right behind Python.
 So, if you’re sick and tired of dealing with more complicated languages, or you’re apprehensive about committing to a job in programming, consider switching paths to focus on C# for a more satisfying process.

 5 keys to successful organizational design

 How do you create an organization that is nimble, flexible and takes a fresh view of team structure?
 These are the keys to creating and maintaining a successful business that will last the test of time.Read more